How to Develop a Secure Attachment in your Child

 Children are observant.
 They learn from watching modeled behavior and quickly imitate that behavior.
 I had a friend who told me about how her young toddler starting saying, “ope” — which if you don’t know, is a “midwestern” thing to say.
 It’s a commonly used expression that people use when they bump into someone, drop something, or in similar situations.
 My friend, as most of us do who live in our area, commonly uses this expression.
 Quickly after her child started talking, she picked up the word “ope” and started using it when she was in the described situations above.
 This is a great example of how children are watching and learning from their caregivers.

-Being attentive to our emotions is essential.
-Our emotions tell us about situations and they make us human.
 When we forgo being attentive and attuned to our emotions, we miss out on what we can learn from them and refrain from giving them the attention they deserve.
-Being attentive and familiar with emotions can also improve social interactions as emotional expressions can be a form of communication signals.
-So, when we ourselves can recognize our own emotions, we can recognize emotions in others (such as our friends or romantic partners), and this causes us to be aware of how we can help and assist them.
+Being attentive and familiar with emotions can also improve social interactions as they provide signals about needs.
+So, when we learn to recognize our own emotions, we can be better equipped to recognize emotions in others (such as our children, friends, or romantic partners).
+We have a better ability to be aware of how we can help and support others when needed.

 Be attuned to your child’s physical and emotional needs—and validate them.